-Clay Court surface shoes also have a solid and durable synthetic upper with herringbone tread pattern sole.
-It’ll allow natural-like grip without clogging with dirt grains and give necessary sliding to the player.
+Clay Court surface shoes also have a solid and durable synthetic upper with a herringbone tread pattern sole.
+It’ll allow a natural-like grip without clogging with dirt grains and give necessary sliding to the player.
 Shoes should be lightweight and provide speed and quick movement.

 Shoes for Hard Court (Concrete and Others)

 For Hard (concrete) surfaces a strong, solid, and the durable sole shoe is required as shoes tend to wear quickly on this surface.
 It’s a more difficult surface to manage feet on solid concrete.